Quentin Tarantino's unrealized projects: Yucatan

+In September 2009, Clifton Collins Jr. told The Film Stage that Chad McQueen and Lance Sloan were involving Tarantino in former Steve McQueen dream project Yucatan, and that he would be the best choice for director.
+McG was also involved with the project at one point.

 2010s

 Untitled medieval film

 In January 2010, Tarantino announced that his next film, after Inglourious Basterds, will be a medieval film.
 He offered a role to Helen Mirren as a foul-mouthed monarch.
 The film was to retain Tarantino's signature traits, bloody violence and foul language, and was to be set in England's Middle Ages.
 Mirren had previously played a queen in 2006's The Queen as Queen Elizabeth II and was willing to play a monarch yet again.
 Although she was interested in the role, no other updates have emerged from this project, and his follow-up film to Inglourious was Django Unchained.

 Less than Zero remake

 In May 2010, Bret Easton Ellis, author of the 1985 novel Less than Zero, confirmed in an interview that Tarantino had been "trying to get Fox to let him remake the 1987 film".
 In 2012, when asked whether Less than Zero would be remade, Ellis once again confirmed that Tarantino "has shown interest" in adapting the story.